Large Scale Prediction with Decision Trees: Introduction

 \section{Introduction}

 Decision trees are one of the most elemental methods for predictive modeling.
 Accordingly, they are the cornerstone of many celebrated algorithms in statistical learning.
-For example, decision trees are often employed in ensemble learning, i.e., bagging \cite{breiman1996bagging}, random forests \cite{breiman2001}, and gradient tree boosting \cite{friedman2001greedy}.
-From an applied perspective, decision trees are intuitive and have an appealing interpretability that makes them easy to explain to statistical nonexperts.
+For example, decision trees are often employed in ensemble learning, i.e., bagging \citep{breiman1996bagging}, random forests \citep{breiman2001random}, and gradient tree boosting \citep{friedman2001greedy}.
+From an applied perspective, decision trees scale well to large datasets, and are intuitive and interpretable, the latter of which makes them easy to explain to statistical non-experts, particularly in the context of rule-based decision-making.
 They are also supplemented by a rich set of analytic and visual diagnostic tools for exploratory data analysis.
-These qualities have led to the prominence of decision tree learning in disciplines---such as medicine and business---which place high importance on the ability to understand and interpret the output from the training algorithm, even at the expense of predictive accuracy.
+These qualities have led to the prominence of decision trees in disciplines---such as medicine and business---which place high importance on the ability to understand and interpret the output from the training algorithm, even at the expense of predictive accuracy.\footnote{The oft-touted interpretability of CART and C4.5 is sometimes compromised by the instability of the splits, particularly among deeper nodes where less data is available.
+Therefore one should be cautious when attaching any meaning or interpretation to such splits.}